damphyr/rplex/README.txt

 === Is that all?
 Queues are created automatically when a worker tries to get data from the queue, data can be posted to a subset of the workers if necessary and that as they say is it.

+=== Really?
+Well, it used to be all of it.
+Now, you can also limit the size of the queues and remove queues using the client (and the API)

 == Example
 Start the rplex service.